-In February 1994, Rabbi Abraham Pollack was shot and killed in a robbery as he collected rent in a building in Brooklyn, New York.
-Jabbar Collins lived in a nearby housing project and was on probation for a Youthful Offender adjudication for an attempted robbery.
-At trial, a witness, Adrian Diaz, said he saw Collins put a gun in his waistband as he fled the scene of the crime.
-A second witness, Angel Santos, said he saw Collins run past him as he called 911.
+At trial in Kings County Supreme Court, prosecution witness Adrian Diaz testified that he saw Collins put a gun in his waistband as he fled the scene of the crime.
+A second witness, Angel Santos, said he was calling 911 when he saw Collins run past him.
 A third man, Edwin Oliva, told police that Collins had told him before the murder that he was planning to rob the Rabbi.
-The district attorney denied that any of the witnesses had been offered anything for their testimony.
+The prosecutor denied that any of the witnesses had been offered anything for their testimony.
 In March 1995, a jury convicted Collins of second-degree murder and he was sentenced to 34-years-to-life.

 After his conviction, Collins trained himself in legal proceedings, and filed record requests and appeals on his own behalf.
 Eventually, he uncovered a systematic pattern of police and prosecutorial misconduct.
-In 2003, posing as a district attorney’s investigator, who was trying to reconstruct lost information about the case, he called Diaz from prison.
+In 2003, posing as a district attorney’s investigator who was trying to reconstruct lost information about the case, he called Diaz from prison.
 Diaz told him that before Collins’s trial he had violated his parole by going to Puerto Rico and could have been sent back to prison, but that the district attorney promised to make sure that would not happen if he testified against Collins.

 After failing to obtain relief in state court, Collins filed a petition for habeas corpus in federal court, and asked for an order prohibiting retrial because of the extensive governmental misconduct.
-After a one-day evidentiary hearing, the Brooklyn District Attorney’s Office decided not to oppose that outcome, ostensibly because the prosecution witnesses were too compromised to retry the case; the office continued to maintain that Collins was guilty.
+After a one-day evidentiary hearing, the Kings County District Attorney’s Office decided not to oppose that outcome, ostensibly because the prosecution witnesses were too compromised to retry the case; the office continued to maintain that Collins was guilty.

 - Stephanie Denzel